 In this post you’ll learn everything that came out of my thorough and (spoiler alert!) thoroughly fresh-smelling Hawthorne cologne review, along with my tests of their deodorant and shower products.

 I had never heard of Hawthorne before one of their PR reps reached out to ask if I’d be willing to collaborate with them.

 As always, I made it clear that I would only accept samples of their products if there were NO STRINGS ATTACHED.
 I tried all of the products they sent me for a full month, then summarized my honest, unfiltered opinions for this review.

 And with that disclosure out of the way, on to the review!

-Plus!
-Bonus Reviews of Hawthorne’s Deodorant, Shampoo and Other Men’s Grooming Products
+Check out My Full Hawthorne Cologne Review, Along with Reviews of Hawthorne Deodorant, Shampoo and Other Men’s Grooming Products

 As a style blogger and (I must confess) a full-blown menswear junky, I like to say that shoes are the secret weapon of style.